Hazqeel09/ellzaf_ml/README.md

 ```
 </details>

-## LDnet with the combination of 2D and 3D
+## 🌟LDnet with the combination of 2D and 3D
 <img src="./images/ldnet.png"></img>

 Implementation of [A novel Deep CNN based LDnet model with the combination of 2D and 3D CNN for Face Liveness Detection.](https://ieeexplore.ieee.org/document/9914362)